pmarkert/hyperpotamus/docs/actions/actions.md

 # `actions` action
 Executes an array of nested actions in sequence.
-Each action must pass; if any child action fails, processing stops and the error will be passed through.
+Each action must pass; if any child action fails then processing stops and the error will be passed through.

-`actions` actions are useful to turn any element expecting a single action into a block of multiple actions.
-(For example, an on_success, on_failure, then, else, or response element).

-## Structure
 ```YAML
 actions:
   - {action1}